nil-two/vub/README.md

 	Options:
 	  -f, --filetype=TYPE       installing under the ftbundle/TYPE
-	  -r, --remove              change the behavior to remove -h, --help                show this help message
+	  -l, --list                change the behavior to list packages -r, --remove              change the behavior to remove -u, --update              change the behavior to clean update -h, --help                show this help message

 Installation